Teresa Cody, DDS & Timothy Cashion, DDS

 Dr. Cashion first considered dentistry in elementary school.
 He remembers being teased for having spaces or gaps between his teeth.
 He knows what it is like to always be self-conscious about your smile and the lack of confidence that can bring.
 He asked his orthodontist about braces but the orthodontist told Tim his bite was fine and that he should talk to his dentist about a new procedure being done called bonding (this was the early 80’s).
 That decision changed his life.
 He had cosmetic bonding done to close the spaces and make a fuller smile.
 He remembers the freedom it brought to not have to cover his teeth every time he smiled.
 That one dental appointment cemented his decision to pursue dentistry as a career.

 Dr. Cody never thought she’d end up a dentist!
 Her childhood dentist did not believe in anesthetic.
 Ouch!
 That left her petrified and she freely admits she was probably one of the worst patients because of her fear.
 It wasn’t until she was in college that she went to a wonderful dentist and discovered dental visits could be pain-free, even pleasant.
-Maybe that is why she is obsessed with finding new and better ways to make dentistry comfortable and pain-free: like having movie goggles to watch videos during procedures and new anesthetic that is liquid and squirted under the gum for regular and deep cleanings – no shot necessary.
+Maybe that is why she is obsessed with finding new and better ways to make dentistry comfortable and pain-free: like TVs to keep you entertained during procedures and new anesthetic that is liquid and squirted under the gum for regular and deep cleanings – no shot necessary.
 Dr. Cody has the topical cream to numb the gums, specially formulated and made at the compounding pharmacist.
 She couldn’t find anything on the market that worked well enough.
 In addition, all the high tech equipment makes every job easier.

 Dr. Cody’s special interest is orthodontics.
 Erin, their daughter, needed braces due to severely overcrowded teeth.
 Most orthodontists she talked to wanted to pull some of Erin’s teeth.
 Having that done herself when she was a teenager, she knew there had to be a better way.
 Dr. Cody decided there and then if she couldn’t have her daughter treated the way she wanted, she would do it herself.
 Thus began the new passion of her career!
 After hundreds of hours of orthodontic training, she established a goal of non-extraction braces whenever possible.
 Erin has a gorgeous smile!
 It was well worth the study and dedication.